 The Vegetables and the Puree

 - While the meat is in the oven prepare your onions, carrots, and celery.
 Heat 1 tbsp olive oil to a high heat in a large heavy based pot and add the vegetables.
 Fry the vegetables until they are soft and the onions translucent approximately 7 minutes.
-Add the garlic and oregano and gently fry for a minute or two.

 - Add the tomato puree and sundried tomato puree and stir through the vegetables for 4 minutes cooking on a medium high heat to remove the “raw” taste of the puree.
 Remove the pot and set aside